-Mexican Adobo Chicken includes tender pieces of chicken cooked in a deliciously rich, smokey red chili sauce.
-This one-pot dish is pure comfort food and super easy to make.
+Mexican Adobo Chicken (Adobo de Pollo) is chicken cooked in smoky, vinegar-based red chili sauce.
+This one-pot dish is pure comfort food that's super easy to make.

 Using boneless, skinless chicken thighs and 25-minute adobo sauce means this dish will be on the table in about an hour.